 This is because a lot of the emerging technologies, such as artificial intelligence, rely on massive amounts of data and computing to be successful.
 In these two markets (US and China), companies can scale up to many users right away, because of the availability of larger datasets and computational power.

-Here, we look at the importance of data in the future adoption of AI; with the help of Greg Hanson, CTO & VP at Informatica.
-Read here
+Related:Artificial intelligence: Data will be the differentiator in the marketplace – Here, we look at the importance of data in the future adoption of AI; with the help of Greg Hanson, CTO & VP at Informatica.

 However, the UK is still a hotbed for AI innovation.
 London is home to DeepMind, and there are some of the very best AI research institutions located across the UK — Cambridge, Oxford, but also UCL.

 Taking the next step with AI adoption